 Protect your desktop documents and never miss a beat.

 The vast majority of business collaboration is free-flowing in nature and we need solutions that facilitate teamwork and enhance productivity.
-Enterprise-grade sync and share solutions, like Syncplicity, have evolved well beyond consumer-oriented features for sharing files, photos, and songs.
+Enterprise-grade sync and share solutions, like Syncplicity by Axway, have evolved well beyond consumer-oriented features for sharing files, photos, and songs.
 They have become the new way we access, share, and collaborate across boundaries and have fundamentally changed the way we work.